schneems/ruby_javascript_data_viz/README.md

     <a href="javascript:void(0)" onclick="$('#highChartContainer').toggle()">Chart</a>

 So you can put your javascript in the `href` using `javascript:` or you can put it in an onclick handler.
 Though much like using inline styles, putting inline scripts is typically avoided when possible.
-It is considered better practice to seperate the link and the javascript, we can use id's, classes, or data attributes to mark our tags and then use jquery's powerful selector syntax to add javascript ability to them.
+It is considered better practice to separate the link and the javascript, we can use id's, classes, or data attributes to mark our tags and then use jquery's powerful selector syntax to add javascript ability to them.

 First add a link:

     <a href="#">Chart</a>

-Now we ned to give it an attribute so that jquery can find this one specific link, if we chose an ID we can only have one link that closes the charts on the page, since id's should be unique.
+Now we need to give it an attribute so that jquery can find this one specific link, if we chose an ID we can only have one link that closes the charts on the page, since id's should be unique.
 Instead let's use a class:

     <a href="#" class='closeChart'>Chart</a>